View all posts

 2) Linkage attacks: your dataset linked to other (public) data sources

-Key here is the availability of other data resources that are present now, or may become present in the future.
+The key here is the availability of other data resources that are present now or may become present in the future.
 Think about yourself.
-How much of your own personal data can be found on Facebook, Instagram or LinkedIn that could potentially be abused for a linkage attack?
+How much of your own personal data can be found on Facebook, Instagram ,or LinkedIn that could potentially be abused for a linkage attack?

 In earlier days, the availability of data was much more limited, which partly explains why the removal of names was sufficient to preserve the privacy of individuals.
 Less available data means fewer opportunities for linking data.
 However, we are now (active) participants in a data-driven economy, where the amount of data is growing at an exponential rate.
 More data, and improving technology for gathering data will lead to increased potential for linkage attacks.
 What would one write in 10 years about the risk of a linkage attack?